Family Medicine Specialty

 In the increasingly fragmented world of health care, one thing remains constant: family physicians are dedicated to treating the whole person.
 Family medicine's cornerstone is an ongoing, personal patient-physician relationship focusing on integrated care.

-Unlike other specialties that are limited to a particular organ or disease, family medicine integrates care for patients of both genders and every age, and advocates for the patient in a complex health care system.
+Unlike other specialties that are limited to a particular organ or disease, family medicine integrates care for patients of all genders and every age, and advocates for the patient in a complex health care system.

 The specialty of family medicine was created in 1969 to fulfill the generalist function in medicine, which suffered with the growth of subspecialization after World War II.
 Since its creation, the specialty has delivered on its promise to reverse the decline of general medicine and provide personal, front-line medical care to people of all socioeconomic strata and in all regions of the United States.